BradleyMorford/BradleyMorford/README.md

 - 👋 Hi, I’m Bradley Morford.
-I am not connected to Facebook or LinkedIn...
-There is another Bradley Morford that is, however,  it is not me.
+I am currently not connected to Facebook or LinkedIn, there is another Bradley Morford that is, however, it is not me.
 I went to Chico State University and Stanislaus State University.
-I gradutated with a BS Computer Science in 1983.
+I graduated with a BS Computer Science in 1983.
 - 👀 I’m interested in Cloud Computing, Robotics, Iot, Azure, Machine Learning
 - 🌱 I’m currently learning Git and getting Azure certifications
 - 💞️ I’m looking to collaborate on: modern continuous programming and integration; SCUBA Diving and Sailing; Jazz.